Affiliate links on Android Authority may earn us a commission. Learn more.

 Leading the LIFX lineup is a 1,100-lumen Color bulb, bright enough to be the only source of illumination in some rooms.
 It also offers the best color saturation in the market, so if setting the mood matters, this should be on your shortlist.

 5. Sengled Wi-Fi LED Multicolor A19 Bulb

-Sengled was one of the first companies to make smart bulbs without a hub, and the tradition continues with their latest bulb.
-The Sengled Wi-Fi LED Multicolor A19 Bulb operates over your Wi-Fi network and can be controlled with an Android or iOS app.
-Voice controls are also available, thanks to Alexa and Google Assistant support.
+Sengled was one of the first companies to make smart bulbs without a hub, and the tradition continues.
+The Sengled Wi-Fi LED Multicolor A19 operates over Wi-Fi and can be controlled with a mobile app, Alexa, or Google.

 Its app features and technical specs are pretty standard, but that’s arguably the point.
 You can buy four for $30, which is less than some individual rivals cost.